nikkibudeanu/heredo/TESTING.md

 The test user was my friend.
 I held a test session with herxs and here are the results!

 1. **Home page**
+* The user suggested a different background as there was low contrast between the nav links on the jumbotron and the video behind.

+2. **Allauth forms**
+* The user suggested to add more style to the form as they were blank and not user friendly.

+3. **Wishlist**
+* The user suggested the wishlist app, that's why it was added at a later stage.

+3. **Footer**
+* The user suggested to add the newsletter in the footer to add extra content along the social links.

+3. **Wishlist**
+* The user suggested the wishlist app, that's why it was added at a later stage.

 ### **Response to the user experience test:**

-+ All user feedback was taken into account and incorporated except
++ All user feedback was taken into account and incorporated .

 ### Final User Testing